 Missouri is home to three species of dove that are legal to harvest during the state’s dove hunting season.
 Mourning doves are the most common species found statewide, but hunters may also encounter white-winged doves or Eurasian collared-doves.
-White-winged doves are common to southwest states and Mexico, and Eurasian collared-doves have arrived in Missouri fairly recently and are increasingly common, especially near urban areas and grain-handling facilities.
+White-winged doves are common to southwest states and Mexico, and Eurasian collared-doves have arrived in Missouri recently and are increasingly common, especially in urban areas and grain-handling facilities.

 If you think you may have recently seen or heard a dove that didn’t look or sound quite right, chances are you’ve encountered a Eurasian collared-dove.
 This species was introduced to the Bahamas from Europe and Asia in the 1970s.
 By the 1980s, it had made its way to Florida, and from there it has spread rapidly throughout much of the United States.